Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 ## [Disadvantages and Advantages]
 - Disadvantages
-  - If you faced CPU-bound problems, performance of ESP32 cluster is not as good as multi-processes on multi-core CPUs.
+  - If you faced CPU-bound problems, ESP32 cluster is less powerful than multi-core CPUs running multi-processes.
-  - If you faced IO-bound problems, performance of ESP32 cluster is not as good as multi-threads on multicore CPUs.
+  - If you faced IO-bound problems, ESP32 cluster is less powerful than multi-core CPUs running multi-threads.
 - Advantages
   - However, if you need to:
-    - deal with problems of geographically dispersed nature, such as large-area / scattered data points, or
+    - deal with problems of geographically dispersed nature, such as collecting data from large-area / scattered data points, or
-    - squeeze a controller into a tiny space, for example a toaster, or
+    - squeeze a controller into a tiny space, for example into a toaster, or
     - coordinate a system with parts separated far away, for example a robot a mile wide, a mile long.

     with the low cost and flexibility of deploying, ESP32 is preferable than an ordinary PC or Raspberry Pi.